brihad24/wordle-clone/README.md

 # wordle-clone
-A clone of the popular wordle game
+A clone of the popular wordle game built in python using the rich library